gyancr7/wiredsister.github.io/_posts/2016-06-06-syslog-a-tale-of-specifications.md

-The types make it easy to read here, but basically there are two important concepts that make up the abstract syslog message type: faciliy and severity.
+The types make it easy to read here, but basically there are two important concepts that make up the abstract syslog message type: facility and severity.
 Facility here is a broad category that either an operating system, processes, or application would quantify their messages into.
 Severity is just like what it sounds-- how important is this message?
 If the message is high severity, maybe the network